0xilis/Lina/README.md

 - [ ] Add option for dark mode in iOS 9/10/11/12 app.
 - [ ] Add support for all compression types (Needs libNeoAppleArchive updates).
 - [ ] URL schemes.
+- [ ] Look into more Accessibility features to support.

 ### Cool Ideas, but not Currently Planned: